 A seeker can start on whichever level they find most appealing.
 Each lesson and course build upon the last, so it's best to do them in order.

-I acquired and read so many books while studying this archetype!
-This is represented by the open book at the based of the drawing.
+I read so many books while studying this archetype!
+This is represented by the stack of books the owl is sitting on, and the open book at the based of the drawing.

 The shadow element of the Hierophant is a arrogant self-righteousness.
 If someone believes they know the highest level of spiritual insight, they may become condescending and closed-minded.